Licheng-Guo/tapa/docs/tutorial/autobridge.rst

 Skip Repetitive HLS Synthesis
 ::::::::::::::::::::::::::::::::::::::

 The following sections discuss how to manipulate the floorplanning process and you may need to run floorplanning multiple times on the same design.
-To avoid re-running HLS compilation of the tasks, you could specify which steps of TAPA you want to activate.
+To avoid re-running TAPA compilation of the tasks, you could specify which steps of TAPA you want to activate.
 By default, TAPA will execute all steps.

 .. code-block:: shell

+  tapa --work-dir vadd.$platform.hw.xo.tapa \
+       compile -f vadd.cpp --top VecAdd \
-  tapac -o vadd.$platform.hw.xo vadd.cpp \
+               -o vadd.$platform.hw.xo \
                --platform $platform \
-    --top VecAdd \
-    --work-dir vadd.$platform.hw.xo.tapa \
+               --floorplan \
+               --floorplan-output constraint.tcl

 This is equivalent to:

 .. code-block:: shell
-  :emphasize-lines: 5,6,7,8,9,10
+  :emphasize-lines: 2,3,4,5,6

+  tapa --work-dir vadd.$platform.hw.xo.tapa \
-  tapac -o vadd.$platform.hw.xo vadd.cpp \
+       analyze -f vadd.cpp --top VecAdd \
-    --platform $platform \
+       synth   --platform $platform \
-    --top VecAdd \
-    --work-dir vadd.$platform.hw.xo.tapa \
-    --run-tapacc \
-    --run-hls \
-    --generate-task-rtl \
-    --run-floorplanning \
-    --generate-top-rtl \
+       optimize-floorplan \
-    --pack-xo \
+       link    --floorplan-output constraint.tcl \
+       pack    -o vadd.$platform.hw.xo

-If you want to re-run floorplanning only, you could only specify the last four steps:
+If you want to re-run floorplanning only, you could specify only those steps:

 .. code-block:: shell
-  :emphasize-lines: 5,6,7,8
+  :emphasize-lines: 2,3,4

-  tapac -o vadd.$platform.hw.xo vadd.cpp \
-    --platform $platform \
-    --top VecAdd \
-    --work-dir vadd.$platform.hw.xo.tapa \
+  tapa --work-dir vadd.$platform.hw.xo.tapa \
-    --generate-task-rtl \
-    --run-floorplanning \
-    --generate-top-rtl \
+       synth   --platform $platform \
-    --pack-xo \
+       optimize-floorplan \
+       link    --floorplan-output constraint.tcl

 Manipulate the Floorplan Parameters
 ::::::::::::::::::::::::::::::::::::::::